liquibase/docker/README.md

 - SQLite: `jdbc:sqlite:/tmp/<DB FILE NAME>.db`

 Note: If the database IP refers to a locally running docker container then one needs to specify host networking like `docker run --network=host -rm -v ...`

+#### Adding Native Executors

+The recommended path for adding native executors such as Oracle SQL*Plus, Microsoft SQLCMD, or Postgres PSQL is to extend the liquibase/liquibase Dockerfile.
+Examples are provided in the [Examples](/examples) Directory.